- Admissions & Programs

 What should I take?

 All graduate students should discuss their course choices with their counselor prior to registration.
+Seats in required core/alpha courses will be saved for entering 1st year students.
 Requirements are determined by the specific program.
 A list of recommended computing courses can be found here.

 How do I register?

 The LSA Newnan Academic Advising Center has published these helpful videos on how to register using Wolverine Access:

 In order to obtain a permission to a Math course, you must first get on a waitlist.
 You are not officially on a waitlist if the course is in your backpack.
 To get on a waitlist, you must click the "Waitlist if class is full" checkbox prior to registering for the course.
 If you have done this correctly, the course will show in your registration for the term with a yellow triangle (not in the backpack).

 The email@example.com controls permissions for all Math courses except Math 700, 990, and 995.
 For a permission for Math 700, 990, or 995, email the firstname.lastname@example.org.
 Once you receive a permission, be sure to use it within the deadline, or it will be forfeited and you will need to get back on the waitlist.

 What if I Need Accommodations?